kevinsullivan/cs2120f22/src/instructor/Propositional_Logic/01_propositional_logic_and_satisfiability/practice_problems.md

 - Chase and Heath are not both guilty.
 - Unless Heath is guilty, Decker is innocent.

+## Solve a system of linear equations using Z3

+When you take linear algebra you'll learn *procedures* for solving systems of linear equations.
+Write a Python program to determine (a) whether this system of equations has any solutions, and (b) print out a solution is there is at least one, otherwise to print "There are no solutions."

+- 3*x + 2*y - z = 1
+- 2*x + 2*y + 4*z = -2
+- -x + 0.5*y - z = 0

 ## Solve a shape arithmetic puzzle

 Here are three shape equations: